Kattusite/linguistics-db/README.md

 To-Do
 ========
+* csvtojson.py uses a different set of dicts than const.py does -- why??
+Should use only a single dict shared between both.
+Also add a hidden field
+"__multi__" --> True/False to decide whether or not we should allow multiple items to be selected.
 * Condense my awful CSS structure into a more concise description -- e.g.
 Use .pbox.label.active instead of .pbox-label.pbox-label-active  -- Many of my CSS classes should overlap but I end up copy-pasting them instead
 * Add Headings to the results pane (and generally reorganize - perhaps split into a query tab on the left and a results tab on the right. ) -- Headings for "implicational", "logical", "list"